-The Bank recognizes the importance of the Internal Control function in the Bank's overall operations and has put in place control systems to ensure that the Bank's operations are carried out in a safe and effective manner.
+In compliance with Section 14.1 of the CGD, the Bank recognizes the importance of the Internal Control function in the Bank's overall operations and has put in place control systems to ensure that the Bank's operations are carried out in a safe and effective manner.
+The controls set out the risk acceptance, tolerance levels, and management strategies for the Bank's operations.
+The controls are well documented and made available to staff to guide their operations.
+The Internal Audit function carryout periodic reviews of the controls and report deficiencies and preventive or remediation actions by Management to the Board Audit Committee.
+The Bank has also implemented an Internal Control Over Financial Reporting Framework, in line with the Group's reporting requirements, to strengthen the control environment.
 The function is headed by the Head of Internal Control, who reports directly to the MD/CEO.